Control over various and individual permissions can be granted on a per user basis.

 Under their personal information, you'll see a box titled User Permissions.
 The permissions show up here.
 Once you have given them permissions, click Save on the far right hand side.

 One handy tip about permissions: if you select any permissions that are above Move and Resize Metrics, it will automatically select all of the permissions below it.
-So for this user above, you'd only need to check the Manage Dashboards checkbox, and the other three below it were automatically checked with it.

 So to make a 'view only' user, don't check any of the permission boxes.

-As you add more permissions a user can do more and more up to the level of Manage Users, which includes all permissions.
+As you add more permissions, a user can do more and more up to the level of Manage Users, which includes all permissions.
 Manage users includes all other permissions, because with the ability to manage users, you could create an additional user which had all permissions anyway.

 If you want to give someone access to a dashboard, you can do so in your Account Settings.
 Go to Account Settings, then to Dashboards (left-hand pane).
 There you will find both the basic information about your dashboard as well as a list of the people in your organization that have access to that dashboard.
 You can update the access there.